BridgesLab/CushingAcromegalyStudy/scripts/heatmaps.md

 ##     cite
 ```

-This file was most recently processed on ``Sun Nov 17 10:44:56 2013``.
+This file was most recently processed on ``Sun Jan 19 10:13:37 2014``.
 This uses the DESeq normalized data.

 Differentially Expressed Genes